How to survive the triathlon start

 trying to separate from each other.

-Here are some tips for dealing with what some consider being the most challenging part of any triathlon:
+Here are some tips for dealing with what some consider to be the most challenging part of any triathlon:

 - Expect the worst - Go into the event expecting that the start

 will not be easy.
-Know that you will bump into people, others will bump into
+Know that you will bump into people, and others will bump into

 you, but 99% of the time it is all by accident.
 Also, know that the chaos at the